-- 1. The shootings at the Ft.
-Lauderdale Airport and Marjory Stoneman Douglas High School epitomized the problems within the regional communications system-dysfunction, distrust, inefficiency, poor interpersonal relationships, poor policies, inadequate training, antiquated radio technology and equipment and ineffective leadership. - 2.
+- 1. The 2017 shooting at the Ft.
+Lauderdale Airport and the 2018 shooting at Marjory Stoneman Douglas High School epitomized the problems within the Broward County Regional Communications System and they include: dysfunction, distrust, inefficiency, poor interpersonal relationships, poor policies, inadequate training, antiquated radio technology and equipment and ineffective leadership within the Regional Communications System. - 2.
 The Broward County law enforcement radio system remains a threat to public and officer safety due to it being outdated and unable meet user capacity needs during instances of mass law enforcement response.
-The system's delayed replacement is due to the stakeholders' inability to agree on the placement of the last radio tower necessary to complete the buildout of the new system. - 3.
-Communications among regional communications stakeholders has been poor and ineffective.
+The system's delayed replacement is due to the stakeholders' inability to agree on the placement of the last radio tower necessary to complete the buildout of the new system.

+- 3. Communications among regional communications stakeholders has been poor and ineffective.
 The system has the potential to be effective, but leadership has been lacking to bridge the gaps, effect the necessary changes, resolve differences and optimize the system.
-The responsibility rests with all parties, and no one person is responsible for all of the issues.

-- 4. Stakeholders distrust each other and disagreements have become personal.
+The responsibility rests with all parties, and no one person is responsible for all of the issues. - 4.
+Stakeholders distrust each other and disagreements have become personal.
 Despite some very recent and short-term improvements, these poor relationships have been and remain, without sustained change, a barrier to resolving operational differences and system success. - 5.
 The Broward County Sheriff's Office provides day-to-day management of the Regional Communications centers.
-Recently conducted employee surveys reveal that training and operational readiness issues remain and the current issues are similar to the concerns first identified in the 2016 Fitch report. - 6.
+Surveys conducted in March 2019 revealed that training and operational readiness issues remained, had not been remediated and in some cases were worse than the issues first identified in the 2016 Fitch report. - 6.
 Broward County's Office of Regional Communications and Technology (ORCAT) provides equipment and information services in the Regional Communications Centers.
-Recently conducted employee surveys reveal overwhelmingly that staff do not view the equipment as reliable or responses to equipment issues as effective. - 7.
+Surveys conducted in March 2019 revealed overwhelmingly that communications center staff did not view the County's equipment as reliable or responses to equipment issues as effective. - 7.
 The cities of Margate and Coconut Creek have stated that they will be withdrawing from the Regional Communications system due to the system not meeting their operational needs.
-Both cities will be spending millions of dollars in city taxpayer revenue to effect this withdrawal.
+Both cities will be spending millions of dollars in city taxpayer revenue to affect this withdrawal.